Financial Advisor Website Guide: Complete SEO Buyers Checklist for RIAs

 - Qualified Leads: How many people became clients from online efforts?

-- Search Rankings: What position do you appear in for local terms like “financial advisor Cleveland”?
+- Search Rankings: What position do you appear in for local terms like “financial advisor [your city]”?

 - Website Traffic: Track monthly visits, but focus more on quality than volume.